 - (a) Monitoring of SRs should be strengthened based on a comprehensive monitoring and supervision plan.
-Supervision needs to be formalized with a written checklist and written feedback given after each visit. - (b) Technical staff whose salaries are charged to the Global Fund should maintain time sheets as evidence of the level of effort spent on Global Fund activities. - 170.
-The MOU between the PR and the WHO signed on 23 February 2006 stipulates that WHO is required to provide the PR at regular intervals with technical reports on the progress in the activities financed under the MOU.
+Supervision needs to be formalized with a written checklist and written feedback given after each visit. - (b) Technical staff whose salaries are charged to the Global Fund should maintain time sheets as evidence of the level of effort spent on Global Fund activities.

+170. The MOU between the PR and the WHO signed on 23 February 2006 stipulates that WHO is required to provide the PR at regular intervals with technical reports on the progress in the activities financed under the MOU.
 There were no technical reports available for review at NTC for the entire MOU period.
 There was also no evidence that NTC had requested the reports.
 It is difficult to evaluate the progress of technical assistance provided to the ministry in the absence of adequate documentation of deliverables.
-Further WHO is also required to submit certified financial statements on a biannual basis to the PR but the certified financial statements were not available at NTC.
-There was not evidence of follow-up of these documents by NTC.
+Further WHO is also required to submit certified financial statements on a biannual basis to the PR but the certified financial statements by NTC.
 Discussions with WHO officials indicated that all reports relating to TA are delivered to the ministry as required.
 A recommendation to address this issue has been raised under the Malaria section (see recommendation 8).

-The Procurement Act and Procurement rules of Government of Nepal are applied for the procurement of laboratory and other equipments.
+171. The Procurement Act and Procurement rules of Government of Nepal are applied for the procurement of laboratory and other equipments.
 The MOU between the MOHP and WHO covers the procurement of Anti TB Drugs.